Formulated by Dr. Jo Jaric

 Treating Natural Ingredients Seriously

 Botanical ingredients are often assumed to be gentle by default.
-In reality, they are chemically active, oxidation-prone, and highly sensitive to how they’re processed and combined.
-Handled carelessly, their benefits degrade quickly - regardless of how “clean” the label appears.
+In practice, they are chemically active, oxidation-prone, and highly sensitive to how they are handled.
+When processed casually, their benefits degrade quickly, no matter how clean the label looks.

 How I Think About Formulation

-I approach skincare the same way I was trained to approach any functional system: by understanding what it needs to do - and what it does not need.
+I approach skincare as a functional system, by understanding what it needs to do, and what it does not.

 This is not minimalism as an aesthetic choice.
 It is restraint as a design principle.